Power Company: Action Comics

 Skyrocket is seen much later, in Action Comics #832-833 as one of the dozens of superpowered beings.
 She is part of a small grouping of escaped beings who save the rest and the world from the attentions of marauding aliens.
 A communications error beams the adventures of Skyrocket and her allies to every single TV on earth.

 Teen Titans

 Sapphire was abducted and became a combatant in Dark Side Club.
 After being rescued by Miss Martian and brought to Titans Tower with the other survivors, she leaves, preferring to stay loyal to the "forgotten, but not gone" Power Company.

 Justice League of America

-Recently, the team appeared in the pages of James Robinson's Justice League of America title.
+The team appeared in the pages of James Robinson's Justice League of America title.
 They were hired to defend a S.T.A.R.
-Labs facility, only to be brutally defeated by Doctor Impossible and his new gang of villains.
-In a conversation at the JLA Watchtower, the Guardian mentions that all of the Power Company members are currently hospitalized, and that Josiah would have died had Mon-El not forced open his rib cage in order to help treat his heart.
+Labs facility, only to be defeated by Doctor Impossible and his new gang of villains.
+In a conversation at the JLA Watchtower, the Guardian mentions that all of the Power Company members are currently hospitalized, and that Josiah would have died had Mon-El not forced open his rib cage to help treat his heart.